My food photography workflow & confession? What goes into one image that I sometimes share. Quick food snap? Beginner food photographers life?

 After cooking or baking is the obvious preparing the scene.
 Sometimes I do step three and four at the same time.
 For example, when the cake is in the oven.
 Again, I have to have at least some kind of storyline in my mind.

 When I don’t have any ideas, then I just try to go with the flow.
 Quite often I used to get stuck in my comfort zone I use the same scene over and over again.
 When that happens, then I boyfriend usually tells me that it’s so boring (he is not active there but sometimes he secretly looks at my Instagram).
 So, I try to think of new ideas again.
-If nothing else works, then new backdrops will always make the difference (look at my post about backgrounds here).
+If nothing else works, then new backdrops will always make the difference.

 When I prepare the scene, then I usually gather all my props that I would like to use in one place.
 I think about my color palette and texture.
 One of the best tools for color palette is Adobe color wheel that I like to use quite often.